ClintH/kattegat/DOCS.md

 | --------- | ------------- | ---------------|
 | POST      | /store/insert | Object to save |

-Response: Data that was stored, with the addition of an id field
+Response: Data that was stored, with the addition of an `_id` field, which uniquely identifies the object.
+The server also adds a 'created' timestamp for your convenience.

 ### Examples